dkole4/droengine/README.md

 - Animator component
   - Uses the position of current animation frame (sprite) on the spritesheet.
 - Rigidbody
-  - Detects collisions and takes into account the weight of an object.
+  - Detects and resolves collisions taking into account weights of colliding objects.
 - Collider
   - Represents the physical body of an object.
 Currently available only as a rectangle.